commercetools/commercetools-sync-java/docs/usage/STATE_SYNC.md

 // Summary: 3 state(s) were processed in total (3 created, 0 updated, 0 failed to sync and 0 state(s) with missing transition(s).
 ````

+__Note__ The statistics object contains the processing time of the last batch only.
+This is due to two reasons:

+ 1. The sync processing time should not take into account the time between supplying batches to the sync.
+ 2. It is not known by the sync which batch is going to be the last one supplied.

 ##### Persistence of StateDrafts with Irresolvable References